Backgound video

 Private chlamydia testing and treatment at 101 Harley Street.
 Same-day or next-day results.
 Expert, confidential and non-judgemental care from Dr Dan Wright.

-Chlamydia is the most commonly diagnosed bacterial sexually transmitted infection in the United Kingdom.
 It is caused by the bacterium Chlamydia trachomatis and is particularly common in sexually active adults.
-Despite its prevalence, chlamydia is frequently overlooked because the majority of infected individuals experience no symptoms whatsoever.
-Without testing, it is entirely possible to carry and transmit the infection without being aware of it.
+One of the reasons chlamydia remains so prevalent is that the majority of infected individuals experience no symptoms at all.

 How Is Chlamydia Transmitted?